 - Kegel exercises: pelvic floor muscle training (also as a preventive measure)

-- Obliterative surgery: colpocleisis in which the vagina is closed off or narrowed to provide more support for pelvic organs.
+- Obliterative surgery: colpocleisis, a procedure that involves sewing the walls of the vagina together to provide support for pelvic organs.

 Reconstructive surgery (abdominal or vaginal approach): to restore the original position of the descended pelvic organs

 - Sacrocolpopexy (with vaginal vault suspension and hysterectomy): repair of apical or vaginal vault prolapse by hysterectomy and fixation of the vaginal apex to the sacrum

-- Suspension techniques: fixation or suspension of the prolapsed organ by using native tissues such as the endopelvic fascia, iliococcygeus muscle, uterosacral ligament, or sacrospinous ligaments.
+- Suspension techniques: fixation or suspension of the prolapsed organ by using native tissues such as endopelvic fascia, iliococcygeus muscle, uterosacral ligament, or sacrospinous ligaments

 - Colporrhaphy: reinforcement of the anterior or posterior vaginal wall for the repair of cystocele or rectocele